RogerioBlanco/PixelCanvasBot/README.md

 The `x` and `y` coordinates are where you want the very top left pixel of your template to sit on the canvas.

 ## Parameter descriptions

-Use `python ./main.py --help` for documentation in your terminal.
+Use `pipenv run python ./main.py --help` for documentation in your terminal.

 * [required] **-i** or **--image**          is the image you want to draw.

 * [required] **-f** or **--fingerprint**    is your unique code.
 See 'Getting your fingerprint with Chrome' above